The Wolfman (film): Visual effects

 Rick Baker chose to keep his version faithful to the original Jack Pierce design, getting as close as possible.

 Rick Baker created the makeup for The Wolfman.
 When he heard Universal was remaking the film, he eagerly pursued it, as both The Wolf Man and Frankenstein inspired him to become a makeup artist as a child.
 He acknowledged transforming del Toro was not difficult because he is a hairy man: "Going from Benicio to Benicio as the Wolf Man isn't a really extreme difference.
 Like when I did An American Werewolf in London, we went from this naked man to a four-legged hound from Hell, and we had a lot of room to go from the transformation and do a lot of really extreme things.
 Here we have Benicio del Toro, who's practically the Wolf Man already, to Benicio del Toro with more hair and bigger teeth."

 Baker and del Toro were adamant about the design resembling the makeup created by Jack Pierce for the 1941 film, but Romanek went through thousands of concept art renderings.
 When Johnston signed on, Baker returned to his second design, which is the finished result.
 The makeup took three hours to apply, and one hour to remove.
 New pieces of latex prosthetic makeup and loose hair was applied to del Toro's face each day, while several dentures and wigs were created in case some were damaged.
 Baker said the transformation would likely be computer-generated, which disappointed him as he would not be involved and felt it would look unrealistic (as the animators did not have his knowledge of the design).
-Director Joe Johnston explained that joining the film three weeks before photography placed limitations on his ability to film without using CG effects.
+Director Joe Johnston explained that joining the film three weeks before photography placed limitations on his ability to film without using CGI effects.
 He has stated, “I recognised that there were things that I was going to be able to do from the beginning to the end, and things that I had to rely on post-production for."
 In reference to filming Benicio del Toro's actual transformation into the Wolfman, Johnston further explained, "I decided to basically shoot just Benicio, in the sequence where he transforms and decide in post-production what I wanted the transformation to be.
-That was really my main reason [for using CG]; it gave me so much more flexibility."
+That was really my main reason for using CGI; it gave me so much more flexibility."
 In February 2009, ZBrush art of the transformation by Baker leaked online.
 In addition to the film, at the 2009 Halloween Horror Nights, Universal Studios Florida added The Wolfman to the event.